rinusser/CodeSnifferUtils/README.md

 PHP\_CodeSniffer rules implementing personal preferences.
 Can be used locally or installed as a Docker container.
 Utilizes other rules shipped with PHP\_CodeSniffer but also contains custom code.

 FEATURES.md contains short explanations of custom rules.
+The source files in `src` adhere to this standard, check those files for exhaustive examples.

 # Requirements